Page loading animation of 5 colorful dots playfully rotating positions

 Closed captioning is available for all events on NBC, USA Network, and all digital livestreams on Peacock, NBCSports.com, and the NBC Sports app.

-Audio description (narration describing Paralympic scenes and context for viewers who are blind or have low vision) will be available on NBC, USA Network, and CNBC throughout the Games.
+Audio description, narration that describes Paralympic scenes and context for viewers who are blind or have low vision, will be available on NBC, USA Network, and CNBC throughout the Games.

 Quick Reference